openstack/openstack-manuals/doc/install-guide-rst/source/overview.rst

       .. note::

-         When you implement this architecture, skip <TODO>
+         When you implement this architecture, skip the section :doc:`networking-neutron`.
+To use optional services, you might need to build additional nodes.

-         .. todo(karen)
-            section_neutron-networking in
-            ch_networking.
-To use optional services, you
-            might need to build additional nodes, as described in subsequent chapters.

 |